- About Rhode Island Hospital

 “Magic mushrooms” are currently one of the hottest subjects in psychiatric research.
 Soon this cutting-edge research will also be conducted at Rhode Island Hospital.

-Lifespan Cancer Institute to Grow Research and Training Programs with Papitto Opportunity Connection Support
+Brown University Health Cancer Institute to Grow Research and Training Programs with Papitto Opportunity Connection Support

 Transformational grant will launch effort to train high school students of color for careers in cancer medicine.

-With the goal to build the next generation of cancer physicians and researchers reflective of the communities it serves, the Lifespan Cancer Institute will use these funds to launch the Future Gen Cancer Scholars program.
+With the goal to build the next generation of cancer physicians and researchers reflective of the communities it serves, the Brown University Health Cancer Institute will use these funds to launch the Future Gen Cancer Scholars program.
 The first-of-its-kind mentoring program will specifically target high school students of color in the communities of Central Falls, Pawtucket, and Providence.
 It stands to also address the lack of physicians of color in a state with strong populations of Black and Hispanic residents.

 The program will enroll up to twenty students of color annually who are nominated by their high schools and selected through an application process.
 Beginning at the conclusion of their sophomore year, the students will participate in a six-week program across two successive summers, shadowing some of the nation’s top cancer doctors and scientists at Rhode Island, The Miriam, and Hasbro Children’s hospitals.
-Scholars will also have access to state-of-the-art laboratories at the Lifespan Cancer Institute and the Cancer Center at Brown University, where cancer research space will become a classroom.
+Scholars will also have access to state-of-the-art laboratories at the Brown University Health Cancer Institute and the Cancer Center at Brown University, where cancer research space will become a classroom.

 $1M Gift Benefits Neurology Care at Rhode Island Hospital